ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 To test our latest static web site, navigate to it in a browser.
 You should get Civic to respond with a QR code, but the request to our backend will fail.
 Now we can continue on to writing our API!

-***

 # Create a backend to verify identity

 The way we designed our architecture, the backend API is a completely separate component from our static website.
 This offers several advantages and is common in a serverless architecture.
-Of course it's pretty easy to separate concerns when there is only one API call needed for the project.
+Of course there is only one API call needed so it is not a great concern, but scalability should always be considered.

 Our solution is to use AWS Lambda to both interface with Civic and to perform our backend "color processing".
 Writing a special [Lambda authorizer function](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) will best suite our needs for interfacing with Civic, although we could use one function for the entire backend.
 Isolating our app secrets to one runtime, and abstracting away Civic is desirable and will increase extensibility if we were to add more functionality to the app later on.